 Is the water in the bowl food-colored?
 If so, you’ve got a leak and need to replace the flapper.Here’s how to fix it:

 Depending on the weather, there are a variety of tasks that might need your attention at any given time.
-What I've listed so far are jobs you can do regardless on the season.
-Now it's time to take a look at what you need to do each season.
-It sounds like a lot of work, but you'll get into the routine and it'll become top of mind in no time.
+What I’ve listed so far are jobs you can do regardless of the season.
+Now it’s time to take a look at what you need to do each season.
+It sounds like a lot of work, but you’ll get into the routine and it’ll become top of mind in no time.

 Winter is one of the most serious threats to your home.
 If you don’t prepare for it, you can have problems with your roof, windows, and heating systems.
 Let’s look at how to keep your home running properly in the winter months, and how to prevent spending more money on energy than you have to.